Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us002/02.analysis/Readme.md

-# US006 - Create a Task
+#  US002 - Register a job

 ## 2. Analysis